Numbers 21 – On the Way to Canaan

 The king of Arad, the Canaanite, who dwelt in the South, heard that Israel was coming on the road to Atharim, then he fought against Israel and took some of them prisoners.
 So Israel made a vow to the LORD, and said, “If You will indeed deliver this people into my hand, then I will utterly destroy their cities.”
 And the LORD listened to the voice of Israel and delivered up the Canaanites, and they utterly destroyed them and their cities.
 So the name of that place was called Hormah.

 a.
-The king of Arad, the Canaanite, who dwelt in the South, heard that Israel was coming: As the new generation of Israel begin their approach to the Promised Land, the new generation encounters their first hostile army – Arad the Canaanite, in the South.
+The king of Arad, the Canaanite, who dwelt in the South, heard that Israel was coming: As the new generation of Israel begin their approach to the Canaan, they met with their first hostile army led Arad, the Canaanite.

 b.
-Then he fought against Israel and took some of them prisoners: After having some men lost to Arad, Israel vowed to God that they will utterly destroy the cities of Arad.
-That is, they would devote the cities of Arad unto God by completely destroying them.
+Then he fought against Israel and took some of them prisoners: After having lost some men to Arad, Israel vowed to God that they would utterly destroy the cities of Arad.
+That is, they would devote the cities of Arad unto God by destroying them completely.
 God then granted them victory (the LORD listened to the voice of Israel and delivered up the Canaanites).

 c.
-So the name of that place was called Hormah: It was at Hormah that Israel was defeated in their ill-advised attempt to enter the Promised Land by force after rejecting it by faith.
-Now God has brought them back to the same place and given them the victory.
-A real turning point for the nation!
+So the name of that place was called Hormah: It was at Hormah that Israel was defeated in their ill-advised attempt to enter the Promised Land by force after rejecting it by faith (Numbers 14:45).
+God brought them back to the same place and gave them the victory.

 2. (4-5) Israel, provoked by the difficult journey, speaks against God.